craigalder/N741Hmwk7/Hmwk7AnswerKey.md

          -SleepTrouble)
 ```

-    ## Warning: attributes are not identical across measure variables; they will
-    ## be dropped

-Next let's plot all of these
+Next let's plot all of these.
+These plots are not as interesting as the ones above since the predictions are only done at points for which we had those Ages and Poverty levels - we did NOT build a complete fake grid...

 ``` r
 ggplot(data = res, aes(x = Age, y = Poverty)) +